isabellachen/steppenwolf/README.md

 ### Setup

-You need to install the necessary Node.js and Composer dependencies :
+You need to install the necessary Node.js and Composer dependencies.

 ```sh
 $ composer install
 $ npm install
 ```

+### Menu Bars

+#### Header/Primary Menu

+- Create the main menu "Header Menu"
+- Set Theme Location "Primary" to "Header Menu" in Appearance > Menus > Manage Locaitons

+#### Social Menu

+- Create a new menu called "Social Menu"
+- Set Theme Location "Social" to "Social Menu" in Appearance > Menus > Manage Locaitons
+- Add custom links.
+You can call the Navigation label whatever you want.
+Steppenwolf uses the URL to deduce the social site and display the appropriate icon using font-awesome

 ### Available CLI commands